 Hugh Wilson and Emma Macdonald, Professors of Marketing at Warwick Business School, dig deep into the survey data to explore voter shift and the argument for a second referendum on Europe in the UK.

+Have voters found a way out of the Brexit impasse?
 Edited from an original article appearing in May, 2019.
 With kind acknowledgements to Warwick Business School.

 Britain is paralysed by Brexit.
 Three years after the referendum that gave a narrow ‘Leave’ win, parliament remains in deadlock over what kind of Brexit it wants, and whether that deal should go back to the people in a second referendum.